-To define DACs, EDAs, URCs and EJ communities in the SDFA, the Water Needs Assessment applied regional characteristics to DWR's definitions.
+To define DACs, EDAs, URCs and EJ communities in the SDFA, the Tri-County FACC applied regional characteristics to DWR's definitions.
 The process for determining these definitions is discussed below.
 Note that there is some overlap between these terms, as demonstrated in the results of the analysis in Figure 2.
 The following definitions were used:

-Disadvantaged Communities (DACs): DACs are defined by DWR as census geographies with an annual Median Household Income (MHI) of less than 80% of the statewide MHI (DWR and State Board, 2016.)
+Disadvantaged Communities (DACs): DACs are defined by DWR in Section 79505.5 of the Water Code as census geographies with an annual Median Household Income (MHI) of less than 80% of the statewide MHI (DWR and State Board, 2016).
 Severely Disadvantaged Communities (SDAC) are defined as census geographies having less than 60% of the statewide annual MHI.
 For the purpose of this Water Needs Assessment, the statewide MHI of \$63,783 from the 2012-2016 American Community Survey (ACS) was used.
-Therefore, communities with a MHI below \$51,026 were considered DAC (80% of statewide MHI), and MHI below \$38,270 were considered SDAC (60% of statewide MHI).
+Therefore, communities with an MHI below \$51,026 were considered DAC (80% of statewide MHI), and an MHI below \$38,270 were considered SDAC (60% of statewide MHI).

-Economically Distressed Area (EDA): Also defined by DWR, an EDA is a municipality with a population of 20,000 persons or less, a rural county, or a reasonably isolated and divisible segment of a larger municipality with a population of 20,000 persons or less, with a MHI that is less than 85% of the statewide MHI, and with one or more of the following conditions:
+Economically Distressed Area (EDA): Also defined by DWR in Section 79702(k) of the Prop 1 bond language, an EDA is a municipality with a population of 20,000 persons people or less, a rural county, or a reasonably isolated and divisible segment of a larger municipality with a population of 20,000 persons people or less, with a MHI that is less than 85% of the statewide MHI, and with one or more of the following conditions:

-- 1) Financial hardship: Less than 85% of the local MHI. - 2) Unemployment rate at least 2% higher than statewide average: A statewide average unemployment rate from April 2018 (4.2%) was used in this analysis. - 3) Low population density: Less than 100 persons per square mile, consistent with DWR's EDA mapping tool's methodology.
+- 1) Financial hardship: Less than 85% of the local MHI. - 2) Unemployment rate at least 2% higher than statewide average: A statewide average unemployment rate from April 2018 (4.2%) was used in this analysis. - 3) Low population density: Less than 100 persons people per square mile, consistent with DWR's EDA mapping tool's methodology.